brotherko/Kaiji/README.md

 # Kaiji
-Calculator for Big 2 gambling game
+Calculator for Big 2 score